joshenders/shouldiridemuni.com/README.md

 ## About

-I built this site to be used while making split second transit decisions, often faced with the question: "Should I take the bus or walk to the MUNI platform for a more direct route home?".
+I built this site to be used while making split second transit decisions during baseball season in San Francisco's SoMa district.
+After work you're often faced with the question: "Should I take the bus or should I take the Muni train home?"

-Giants fans (aka out-of-towners) generally don't understand the bus system in San Francisco and so what can typically be a more circuitous option ends up being a lot faster on days there is a Giants game.
+In general, out-of-towners (Giants fans) don't understand the bus system and use it far less than the train.
+The bus system is typically the slower option but on game days, it's a lot faster and has seating room.

 I can't overstate how bad the consequences are if you make the wrong choice...